danielgtaylor/nesh/website.md

 ```

 ### Setting a Language
 Nesh supports multiple languages, and ships with CoffeeScript support out of the box.
-Note that to use a particular language, however, you need to first install it (e.g. `npm install -g coffee-script`).
 To select a language:

 ```bash
 nesh --language coffee